"If everyone demanded peace instead of another television set, then there'd be peace."

 I started looking around to see what other folks were promoting in the way

-of pride goods.
 There were flags, stickers, cups, t-shirts, jewelry....all

 that usual stuff.